MicrosoftDocs/azure-docs/articles/cosmos-db/rate-limiting-requests.md

 * Your application processes an ingestion job that contains 10K records, each of which costs 10 RU.
 Thus, the total capacity required to complete this job is 100K RU.
 * If you simply send the entire job to Cosmos DB, you should expect a large number of transient faults and a large buffer of requests that you must retry.
 This is because the total number of RUs needed for the job (100K) is much greater than the provisioned maximum (20K). ~2K of the records will be accepted into the database, but ~8K will be rejected.
 You will send ~8K records to Cosmos on retry, of which ~2K will be accepted, and so on.
 You should expect this pattern would send ~30K records instead of 10K records.
-* Instead if you parcel the job into 5 batches, and send those requests evenly across 5 seconds, you should expect no faults and overall faster throughput as each batch would be at or under the provisioned 20K.
+* Instead if you send those requests evenly across 5 seconds, you should expect no faults and overall faster throughput as each batch would be at or under the provisioned 20K.

 Spreading the requests across a period of time can be accomplished by introducing a rate limiting mechanism in your code.

-Its important to keep in mind that RU throughout characteristics are effected to the number of physical partitions in a given container.
+Its important to keep in mind that RU throughput characteristics are affected by the number of physical partitions in a given container.
 In the example above, that 20K RU provisioned throughput would be evenly shared across the number of partitions in the target container.
 For example, if Cosmos DB provisioned 2 physical partitions, each would have 10K RU.
-This could further inform the way you'd want to parcel the overall workload.

 For more information about Resource Units, see [Request Units in Azure Cosmos DB ](request-units.md).